-The IN1 and IN2 pins can be set high and low for 100% duty cycle drive, and I{TRIP} can be used to control the current of the motor, speed, and torque capability.
+The IN1 and IN2 pins can be set high and low for 100% duty cycle drive, and ITRIP can be used to control the current, speed, and torque capability of the motor.

 7.4.4 VM Control

 In some systems, varying VM as a means of changing motor speed is desirable.
 See the Motor Voltage section for more information.